spring-attic/spring-roo/readme.txt

 dependencies are preserved.
 You can use "mvn package" from the root if you prefer. "mvn install" just gives you more flexibility.

 Roo ships with a command line tool called "roo-dev".
-This is only maintained for *nix.
+This is also a Windows equivalent.
 It copies all relevant JARs from the Roo directories into ~/roo/bootstrap/target/osgi.
 This directory represents a configured Roo OSGi instance. "roo-dev" also launches the OSGi container, which is currently Apache Felix.
+It also activates "development mode", which gives fuller exceptions, more file activity reporting, extra flash messages related to OSGi events etc.

 Be aware that Felix will cache the bundles you have installed each run (in /roo/bootstrap/target/osgi/cache).
 It's therefore more